 Big Timber, 33 miles east of Livingston, is located near a geographical transition point.
-West of town, the Absaroka Range rises to lofty heights, while east stretch the vast Great Plains.
+West of town, the Absaroka Range rises to lofty heights, while east stretches the vast Great Plains.
 The Crazy Mountains’ jagged summits rise to the north of Big Timber towering more than 11,000 feet.
 Predominantly a livestock producing and recreational community, Big Timber is surrounded by the Gallatin National Forest.

-Sweet Grass-land of livestock knee-deep in good grass, sparkling clear water and air scented by sage and pine-became a county in 1895.
+Sweet Grass-land of livestock knee-deep in good grass, sparkling clear water, and air scented by sage and pine-became a county in 1895.
 The history of this 1,849 square mile area goes back many years before that to the Indian tribes who hunted the area.
 Crow, Cheyenne, Blackfoot, and raiding Sioux all claimed the area as hunting grounds.

 William Clark came through the region in 1806 on his way back from the Pacific.
 "Rivers Across" in his journal refers to the spot on the Yellowstone just below Big Timber where, directly across from one another, the Boulder River and Big Timber Creek empty into the Yellowstone.
 Clark named Big Timber Creek for the unusually large cottonwood trees growing by its mouth.